zaschiff/CompleteWebDeveloperBootcamp/README.md

 ## Unit 40: Deploying

 This section covers deploying to heroku.
 This work was done primarily in a separat folder as I needed to to a separate git init.
 I have been uploading a my code to github prior to this section.
 As a way to keep update issues to a minimum, while working in the lecutre, I created a new folder for the git commands to function more cleanly.
 As a result I have moved the deployed code to folder _yelpcamp/v9_.
 A demo app for doing the initial practice, created the folder _Deploying_.

+## Unit 41: Javascript - The tricky stuff

+This sections vcovers intermediate to advanced topics in javascript and is taught by an additional instructor Elie.
+We cover the _this_ keyword, OOP (object opriented programming), and closure.
+BY doing so we allo our selves greater control over the javascript that we write.There is one filefor this section which is an exercsie in creasting an object.
+It is under the folder _OOP_.
+It does't not output or do anything merely a chance to code up an example for future use.

+# THIS CONCOLUDES THE COURSE!